ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/standard_plan.md

 ## Prepare the `manifest.yml` file

-Open the `manifest.yml` file and rename the `"Message Hub-CHANGEME"` entry to that of your own Message Hub Service Instance name.
+Open the `manifest.yml` file and rename the `"Event Streams-CHANGEME"` entry to that of your own Event Streams Service Instance name.

 ```
   services: